nginxinc/ansible-role-nginx/README.md

 ### Ansible

 *   This role is developed and tested with [maintained](https://docs.ansible.com/ansible/devel/reference_appendices/release_and_maintenance.html) versions of Ansible base.
-Backwards compatibility is not guaranteed.
+When using Ansible base, you will also need to install the following collections:
+    ```yaml
+    ---
+    collections:
+      - name: community.general
+        version: 2.0.0
+      - name: ansible.posix
+        version: 1.1.1
+    ```
+    **Note:** You can alternatively install the Ansible community distribution if you don't want to manage individual collections.
 *   Instructions on how to install Ansible can be found in the [Ansible website](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#upgrading-ansible-from-version-2-9-and-older-to-version-2-10-or-later).

 ### Molecule